limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 019965:  C=301      9 L	      28 W	    322 Ch	  "wp-includes"
 ```

-I see a text file at `http://pinkydb/secret/bambam.txt`, when I navigate to `/secret`, with the following contents.
+When I navigate to `/secret`, I see a text file `bambam.txt`, with the following content.

 ```
 # curl http://pinkydb/secret/bambam.txt